HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 kubectl get pods
 ```

-## Restart Label Studio Enterprise using Helm
+## Restart Label Studio using Helm

 Restart your Helm release by doing the following from the command line:

-1. Identify the &lt;RELEASE_NAME&gt; of the latest Label Studio Enterprise release:
+1. Identify the &lt;RELEASE_NAME&gt; of the latest Label Studio release:
 ```shell
 helm list
 ```
-2. Restart the rqworker for Label Studio Enterprise:
+2. Restart the rqworker for Label Studio:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-rqworker
 ```
-3. Restart the Label Studio Enterprise app:
+3. Restart the Label Studio app:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-app
 ```

 ## Upgrade Label Studio using Helm
-To upgrade Label Studio Enterprise using Helm, do the following.
+To upgrade Label Studio using Helm, do the following.

-1. Determine the latest tag version of Label Studio Enterprise and add/replace the following in your `lse-values.yml` file:
+1. Determine the latest tag version of Label Studio and add/replace the following in your `lse-values.yml` file:
    ```yaml
    global:
      image: